-17.17 Starting with the graphical modeler
+17.17 Starting with the model designer

-Note: In this lesson we will use the graphical modeler, a powerful component that we can use to define a workflow and run a chain of algorithms.
+Note: In this lesson we will use the model designer, a powerful component that we can use to define a workflow and run a chain of algorithms.

 A normal session with the processing tools includes more than running a single algorithm.
 Usually several of them are run to obtain a result, and the outputs of some of those algorithms are used as input for some of the other ones.